TruHearing Logo - mobile

 Answer:

-The second aspect is comprehension.
-Research shows that the average person waits up to 10 years before addressing their hearing loss.
-Not being able to consistently hear what is going on around you can cause the auditory processing parts of the brain to atrophy over time, which decreases your ability to comprehend speech, even after you address your loss with hearing aids.
-This is because the brain hasn’t had to interpret and process speech in the same way it did when you had normal hearing.
+This can decrease your ability to comprehend speech, even after you address your hearing loss with hearing aids.
+Why?
+Because the brain hasn’t had to interpret and process speech the same way it did when you had normal hearing.
 Once you start wearing hearing aids and have the volume you need to hear, it’s like saying to the brain, “Hey, wake up!
 What are you going to do with all this information I’m giving you?”

 Contact us